segment-boneyard/nightmare/Readme.md

 ##### .on('page-log', errorMessage, errorStack)
 This event is triggered if `console.log` is used on the page.
 But this event is not triggered if the injected javascript code (e.g. via `.evaluate()`) is using `console.log`.

-#### .screenshot(path[, clip])
+#### .screenshot([path, clip])
-Saves a screenshot of the current page to the specified `path`.
+Takes a screenshot of the current page.
+If a path is provided, it saves it to the specified `path`.
+Otherwise it returns a `Buffer` of the image data.
 Useful for debugging.
 The output is always a `png`.
 You can optionally provide a clip rect as [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#wincapturepagerect-callback).

 #### .pdf(path, options)
 Saves a PDF with A4 size pages of the current page to the specified `path`.
 Options are [here](http://electron.atom.io/docs/v0.30.0/api/browser-window/#webcontents-printtopdf-options-callback).